 Medicare Part A: Hospital expenses

-The vast majority of coverage benefits available under Medicare part A will pay for certain medical costs in the event that you require hospitalization.
-Furthermore, there are some expenses outside of the hospital which fall under the umbrella of Medicare part A.
+The vast majority of coverage benefits available under Medicare Part A will pay for certain medical costs in the event that you require hospitalization.
+Furthermore, there are some expenses outside of the hospital that fall under the umbrella of Medicare Part A.

-The good thing about Medicare part A is the fact that the medical expenses it covers do not require you to pay a monthly premium if you have worked for at least 10 consecutive years (40 calendar quarters) and paid into Social Security the whole time.
-Unfortunately, if you do not meet these qualifications, you may have to pay a premium for your part A coverage.
-Starting in 2018, seniors who only paid social security for 29 quarters or less will be charged a monthly premium of $422. those in the mid-range – with 30 to 39 consecutive quarters worked – will only be charged a premium of $232.
+Medicare Part A does not require you to pay a monthly premium if you have worked for at least 10 consecutive years (40 calendar quarters) and paid into Social Security throughout.
+Unfortunately, if you do not meet these qualifications, you may have to pay a premium for your Part A coverage.
+Starting in 2018, seniors who only paid social security for 29 quarters or less will be charged a monthly premium of $422.
+Those in the mid-range – with 30 to 39 consecutive quarters worked – will only be charged a premium of $232.
 Whether you have to pay a premium or whether you get Part A for free, you can expect the following benefits:

 - Hospital Expenses.
 If you must go to the hospital, then Medicare Part A will cover your expenses up to a certain number of days.
 Past a certain point, you may be required to pay a coinsurance payment for a longer stay.

 - Skilled Nursing Facility Care.
 If you need to live in a skilled nursing facility, Part A will cover basic services including (but not limited to) a semi-private room, skilled nursing care, meals, and medications.
 However, it will not cover any services that are deemed medically unnecessary for your health care goals.